Community

 Welcome to the Wubbo Ockels community

-- We are all astronauts on spaceship Earth
+We are all astronauts on spaceship Earth.

-- Optimism about sustainability is a responsibility
+Optimism about sustainability is a responsibility.

-- Sustainability is not less, but different and much more fun
+Sustainability is not less, but different and much more fun.

 Aim and mission

 Teaching, research, and public involvement thrive in an environment that encourages students, researchers, external parties, and interested parties to meet up and talk.
 Expanding a community is therefore an integral part of all activities of the School.
-It is via this community that the Wubbo Ockels School aims to achieve its mission and aim: Towards a greener and fairer energy transition and climate policy together!
+It is via this community that the Wubbo Ockels School aims to achieve its mission and aim: Towards a greener and fairer energy transition and climate adaptation together!

 Added value of the Wubbo Ockels School